Simulation-Decomposition/simdec-matlab/README.md

   - 'precentile-based' for same amount of observations in each state (default value),
   -  'interval-based' for equaly-spaced ranges of states.
 - **StateBoundaries** - maximums (numeric boundaries) of every state, leave the rest as NaN, e.g. [NaN   3  -1    NaN;    NaN   5   0    NaN;    NaN   7   NaN  NaN].
 Default value [].
+- **XLim** - Minimum and maximum values for x-axis of the histogram or boxplot [xmin xmax].
+- **YLim** - Minimum and maximum values for y-axis of the histogram in % values [ymin ymax].
  - **OutputName** - name of the output variable.
 Default value 'Y'.
  - **InputNames** - names of the input variables in the order of their appearance in the original dataset.
 Default value {X1, X2, X3...}.
  - **MainColors** -  a cell array with HEX numbers of the main colors for decomposition (should correspond to the number of states of the first for decomposition input variable).
  - **GraphType** - 'stacked_histogram' as a default option and 'boxplot' as an alternative.
  - **NumberOfBins** - number of bins for the SimDec histogram.
-  - **XYLim** - Minimum and maximum values for x and y for plotting [xmin xmax ymin ymax].
-Fox boxplot, ymin and ymax are ignored.
   - **Output2** - a second output variable, which will be displayed with a scatterhit and decomposition created for the main output variable.
   - **Output2Name** - name for the second output variable, default 'Y2'.
   - **ScatterFraction** - the portion of data / points displayed on the scatterplot.
 The default value is 1 - the entire dataset is displayed.
 A value of e.g. 0.5 will show every second point.
+  - **XLim2** - Minimum and maximum values for x-axis of the second rotated histogram [xmin xmax].
+This scales the scatteplot (ylim) accordingly.
+  - **YLim2** - Minimum and maximum values for y-axis of the second rotated histogram in % values [ymin ymax].

  OUTPUTS